artemplv/QuickChat-AI/README.md

 The project is live and available at [messenger-app.artemplv.dev](https://messenger-app.artemplv.dev).

 ## Description

-A messaging application with real-time group chats and AI chatbot inside.
+A messaging application with real-time group chats and an AI chatbot inside.

 ## Technology